efredericks/gvsu-cis367/term-projects.md

 * Be proud of what you've worked on - ideally this will be part of your project portfolio that you can show off to future employers.
 * If you are using starter code, libraries, tutorials, etc., ensure that you cite your source in your project documentation.
 * **DO NOT** simply clone/copy someone else's project (either from this class or the Internet) and call it your own without significant iteration.
 For example, you can use the Unity tutorials or microgame starters as long as you **significantly extend** them.
-* Keep up with your weekly meetings and keep in contact with your teammates.
-If you wait until a deadline it is going to be *significantly* more stressful than if you make progress throughout the semester.
-* I will not be micromanaging your projects - that is up to your teams.
-If you are not making appropriate progress then that will be reflected in your grade!

 ---

-## Weekly Meetings

-Each week your team is required to meet (except where otherwise noted) and to create and submit a Meeting Minutes document.
-I have a [template](https://github.com/gvsu-cis350/base/tree/master/meetings) in the project start repository for you to fill out.
-Ensure you check in your minutes by each week's due date.

 ## Team Member Issues